88-degrees/Rocket.Chat/README.md

 [Rocket.Chat/feature-requests](https://github.com/RocketChat/feature-requests) is used to track Rocket.Chat feature requests and discussions.
 Click [here](https://github.com/RocketChat/feature-requests/issues/new?template=feature_request.md) to open a new feature request.
 [Feature Request Forums](https://forums.rocket.chat/c/feature-requests/8) stores the historical archives of old feature requests (up to 2018).

-## Community

-Join thousands of members worldwide in our [community server](https://open.rocket.chat).
-Join [#Support](https://open.rocket.chat/channel/support) for help from our community with general Rocket.Chat questions.
-Join [#Dev](https://open.rocket.chat/channel/dev) for needing help from the community to develop new features.
-Talk with Rocket.Chat's leadership at the [Community Open Call](https://www.youtube.com/playlist?list=PLee3gqXJQrFVaxryc0OKTKc92yqQX9U-5), held monthly.
-Join us for [the next Community Open Call](https://app.livestorm.co/rocket-chat/community-open-call?type=detailed).

-## Contributions

-Rocket.Chat is an open source project and we are very happy to accept community contributions.
-Please refer to the [How can I help?](https://docs.rocket.chat/contributors/how-can-i-help) for more details.

 ## Credits

 - Emoji provided graciously by [JoyPixels](https://www.joypixels.com).